pywbem/pywbemtools/docs/pywbemclicommands.rst

 Within pywbemcli each command group name is a noun, referencing an entity (ex. class, instance, server).

+This example defines a command to get the class ``CIM_ManagedElement`` from the current target server and display it in the default output format (MOF).

 .. code-block:: text

     $ pywbemcli -s http://localhost class get CIM_ManagedElement

-defines a command to get the class ``CIM_ManagedElement`` from the current target server and display it in the defined output format.

 The pywbemcli command groups and commands are described below and the help output from pywbemcli for each command documented in :ref:`pywbemcli Help Command Details`

-**NOTE:** Many of the examples below use :ref:`--mock-server general option` with mock files that are located in the pywbemtools tests/unit subdirectory to generate known results.
+**NOTE:** Many of the examples below use the :ref:`--mock-server general option` with mock files that are located in the pywbemtools tests/unit subdirectory to generate known results.